nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 1a.
-The index is not a valid index.
+The index is not a valid index. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;  1a1.
 PetCode notifies user that the index is invalid.

 Use case ends.